DSCR Loan Calculator

 The minimum DSCR required for a loan varies by lender and condition of the economy.
 For example, lenders may accept lower ratios if more credit is available.
 That said, lenders usually require a DSCR of at least 1.25.

 Borrowers may still qualify for a loan with a lower DSCR as long as they can prove their ability to repay the loan in other ways, such as using personal income documentation.
-Griffin Funding allows you to qualify for a loan with a DSCR as low as 0.75.
+Griffin Funding allows you to qualify for a loan with a negative DSCR in certain cases.
 However, a higher DSCR can get you better terms and reduce your interest rate.

 DSCR Formula